Introduction

 The new face of the trade war

-This tug-of-war affects everyone.
+This tug of war affects everyone.
 Global supply chains are being redrawn.
-Multinational companies are moving production to Vietnam, Mexico, or India — a process analysts now call “friendshoring.”
+Multinational companies are moving production to Vietnam, Mexico, or India a process analysts now call “friendshoring.”
 But the costs are real: disruption, inflation, and the erosion of predictability.

 The silent victims: emerging economies